BienvenuC/WebApp_ManageFiles/README.md

 # WebApp_ManageFiles
-Place it in your server directory.(With wampserver is it under "C:/wamp64/www/) In your main folder, make sure a folder named "uploads" is present, otherwise create it.
+Place this folder it in your server directory.(With wampserver is it under "C:/wamp64/www/) Make sure a folder named "uploads" is present, otherwise create it.

 Create a DB named: "files_db"
 Create table named: "files" with columns: id (int, autoincrement),namefile (text), sizefile (decimal), pathfile (text), datefile(current timestamp)